 If you would like to share your story and speak at one of the following meetings, please contact Chris firstname.lastname@example.org.
 Chris will get you set up on the speaker schedule.

-Guest Speaker needed for the 12 Steps and 12 Traditions Meeting at 9:00pm EST on Friday December 13th.
-Topic will be Step Seven.
+Guest Speaker needed for the 12 Steps and 12 Traditions Meeting at 9:00pm EST on Friday March 14th.
+Topic will be Step Twelve.

 Check the full meeting schedule located in the top right corner of the page for all time zones.